chrismaltby/gb-studio-docs/docs/assets/music/index.md

 # Music

+GB Studio 3.0 adds support for `.uge` files on top of the existing `.mod` files from previous versions.
+A project can only support one type of music files, this can be configured on the [Settings View](/docs/settings/#music-driver) by selecting either GBT Player (for .mod files) or hUGEDriver (for .uge files) as the Music Driver.

 Music can be played in your game using the [Play Music Track](/docs/scripting/#music-events) event in your *Actor*, *Trigger*, or *Scene* scripts.

 <img src="/img/events/music-play-v3.png" className="event-preview" />